-The sale of OMIDRIA was recorded as an asset sale.
+The sale of OMIDRIA and related assets was recorded as an asset sale.
 Additionally, the results of operations related to OMIDRIA are recorded as income from discontinued operations for all periods presented in the condensed consolidated statements of operations and comprehensive loss.